marciot/esp32-dali-clock/README.md

 This project is a follow up to my earlier project, the [arduino-dali-clock], but instead of driving a TFT panel, it generates composite video output for any NTSC or PAL television or monitor.
-Putting it toghether is ridiculously simple, requiring only two wires.
-All configuration is done via a web interface and clock's time is synchronized via the Internet.
+Putting it together is ridiculously simple, requiring only two wires.
+All configuration is done via a web interface [YouTube] and clock's time is synchronized via the Internet.

 This project includes modified code from rossumur's [esp_8_bit]